International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 #### Testbed setup
 Download all the components from the .zip files in this repository.
 The current versions DSC (v5.1.2) and DAPS (v0.0.2).

-Unzip all the components and go into the Certification Authority folder in the terminal.
+Unzip all the components and go into the Certificate Authority folder in the terminal.

 #### Create a docker network
 This will ensure that the components will be available to each other.